paypal/Illuminator/docs/README.md

 ILLUMINATOR Quick Start Guide
 =============================

-This is the minimal crash course you need to get started writing and executing Illuminator test scenarios.
+This is the minimal crash course you need to get started writing and executing Illuminator test scenarios once you've [installed](Installation.md) Illuminator.

 ### The Basics
 * The **[AppMap](AppMap.md)** defines the functionality of an iOS App